-Los Angeles Times publisher Ross Levinsohn under fire after NPR report
+More than 180 Los Angeles Times staffers sign letter calling for publisher's ouster

 Folkenflik said he conducted 26 interviews and reviewed court documents, among other things.
 What he found, he said, suggests "a pattern of questionable behavior and questionable decisions on the job.
 The portrait that repeatedly emerges is one of a frat-boy executive, catapulting ever higher, even as he creates corporate climates that alienated some of the people who worked for and with him."

-But veterans of the newspaper say they are deeply concerned.
+Veterans of the newspaper say they are deeply concerned.
 On Thursday evening a dozen of the Times' senior editors -- representing most of the paper's leadership -- sent a letter to Tronc's board of directors stating that the alleged behavior "jeopardizes The Times' 136-year legacy of integrity."

 The editors also said they are aware of "additional, credible reports" of misconduct.